davidnoq/Foodcraft/sprint4.md

 - POST for refreshing JWT token after signin
 - DELETE for removing all recipes from a user's list
 - DELETE for removing a user from the database
-- DELETE for removing a single recipe from a user's list
+- GET and DELETE for adding and removing a single recipe from a user's list
 - GET for recipe instructions
 - POST for Featured Recipes
 - GET for retrieving username